simonspa/topmassextractor/README.md

   * `-i [path]`: input path, should be the parent folder of the top mass analysis framework, i.e. the folder containing "preunfolded", "SelectionRoot", "SVD", "UnfoldingResults"
   * `-o [path]`: output path, where all histograms, tables and PDFs will be stored.
   * `-c [ee|emu|mumu|combined]`: select the channel to run on.
 Of no argument is given, extraction from all channels is performed.
+  * `-s`: run on all systematic variations.
+Without this flag, only the nominal sample is evaluated and the mass extracted.
   * `-f [token[,token]]`: allows specification of runtime flags.
 Multiple flags can be given using comma as separator.
 Do not include any blanks!
 (I.e.

 # Flags / Flag Tokens #